neutraltone/CV/README.md

 **Front-end developer**
 _August 2018 - Present_

 Working as part of a Scrum product team developing a Vue.js and Laravel powered web application to help employers manage their workforces scheduling, payroll and HR.
-Day-to-day duties include cross squad implementation planning, building new features with concise, performant, unit tested code and working to ensure the ongoing stability of the product.
+Day-to-day duties included cross squad implementation planning, building new features with concise, performant, unit tested code and working to ensure the ongoing stability of the product.

 - Built responsive pages and components from design comps and integrated them with Spurs REST API using Vue.js and Tailwind CSS.
 - As part of the Front-end team, collaborated to move our entire product to a componentised design system built with Storybook.